Weighted Reed-Solomon convolutional codes: Preliminaries

-Note that the remaining full size minors of $G_L^\cc$ not satisfying (\ref{eq:lis}) and full size minors of $H_L^\cc$ not satisfying (\ref{eq:lisH}) are trivially zero, \ie, are zero independently of the choice of the nonzero entries of $G_L^\cc$ and $H_L^\cc$, respectively, see \cite{al16,gl03} for a formal definition. \end{remark}
+Note that the remaining full size minors of $G_L^\cc$ not satisfying (\ref{eq:lis}) are trivially zero, \ie, are zero independently of the choice of the nonzero entries of $G_L^\cc$, see \cite{al16,gl03} for a formal definition. \end{remark}

-In this paper we focus on MDP convolutional codes constructed via a generator matrix $G(z)$ that has the MDP property.
-We note, however, that one can define the MDP property also for the parity-check matrix of a convolutional code by using condition \ref{part3} of Theorem \ref{thm:characterizationMDP}.
-Moreover, Theorem \ref{thm:characterizationMDP} and Remark \ref{rem_basic} can be easily adapted to convolutional codes constructed as kernel of a polynomial matrix $H(z)$ with the MDP property.
-Indeed, we recall the following result.